Service must come before profit:

 Alan Taman – Media and communications contact

-We employ Alan Taman as our media and communications contact (part time).
+We employ Alan Taman as our Communications Manager (part time).

 He has many years’ experience as a health journalist and has worked in the NHS as a senior communications manager.
 He has also campaigned for standards in health journalism and public relations.
 He holds a Masters degree (MA in health journalism, Coventry), researching the ethics of public relations in the NHS, and his first degree was in biochemistry (King’s, London).
 He received his editorial training on the British Medical Journal.